USECAF receives insight into COVID-19 vaccinations at Reserve wing

 |0

-This work, USECAF receives insight into COVID-19 vaccinations at Reserve wing [Image 5 of 5], by Samantha Mathison, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USECAF receives insight into COVID-19 vaccinations at Reserve wing, by Samantha Mathison, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT